Drumheller: Attractions

 South of the traffic bridge over the Red Deer river on Highway 9 is the World's Largest Dinosaur, a 26.2-metre (86 ft) high fiberglass Tyrannosaurus rex that can be entered for a view of the Badlands, including the adjacent 23 metre (75 ft) water fountain, again one of the largest in Canada.
+It was announced in March 2025 that the dinosaur will close in December 2029 at the end of the current lease term.

-Tourist attractions also include the Star Mine Suspension Bridge, Atlas Coal Mine, Canadian Badlands Passion Play, Horseshoe Canyon, Rotary Spray Park, Aquaplex (with indoor and outdoor pools), Horse Thief Canyon, hoodoos, Midland Provincial Park, the Rosedeer Hotel in Wayne, 27 km of constructed pathways, Bleriot Ferry, East Coulee School Museum, the Homestead Museum and the Little Church, which is capable of seating only six patrons.
+Tourist attractions also include the Star Mine Suspension Bridge, Atlas Coal Mine, Canadian Badlands Passion Play, Horseshoe Canyon, Rotary Spray Park, Aquaplex (with indoor and outdoor pools), Horse Thief Canyon, Hoodoos, Midland Provincial Park, the Rosedeer Hotel in Wayne, 27 km of constructed pathways, Bleriot Ferry, East Coulee School Museum, the Homestead Museum, Barney's Adventure Park, and the Little Church, which is capable of seating only six patrons.

-Next to the now closed Drumheller ski hill is the Canadian Badlands Passion Play site, where, for two weeks each July, performances are held.
+Next to the now-closed Drumheller ski hill is the Canadian Badlands Passion Play site where performances are held for two weeks each July.
+The Badlands Amphitheatre began hosting the Passion Play in 1991.
 Companies are composed of actors from all over Alberta.
 The site also offers small plays throughout the summer and an interpretive centre.

-Drumheller is also home to the Valley Doll Museum and Gifts, where it displays over 700 dolls.
+Drumheller was also home to the Valley Doll Museum and Gifts, where it displayed over 700 dolls.

-Royal Tyrrell Museum
+Royal Tyrrell Museum of Palaeontology

 The Royal Tyrrell Museum of Palaeontology is a museum that hosts Canada's largest collection of dinosaur fossils.
-It boasts 375,000 visitors a year, the largest of all provincial museum attractions.
+It boasts 500,000 visitors a year, the largest of all provincial museum attractions.
 It opened on September 25, 1985.
-The Royal Tyrrell Museum is located in the northwest quadrant of the Town of Drumheller, in Midland Provincial Park.
+The museum is located in the northwest quadrant of the Town of Drumheller, in Midland Provincial Park and is operated by the Government of Alberta under the Ministry of Arts, Culture and Status of Women.